Change the Default Web Browser in Mac OS X

 Do note that making this change will impact all links opened throughout apps in Mac OS X, as all will be redirected to whatever browsing app is set as the default.

-Changing the default web browser in Mac OS X is very easy, but regardless of what browser you want to use as default, you adjust the setting through Apple’s web browser, Safari.
+Changing the default web browser in prior versions of Mac OS X is also very easy, but regardless of what browser you want to use as default, you adjust the setting through Apple’s web browser, Safari.
+This is true for OS X Mavericks 10.9, Mountain Lion 10.8, Lion, Snow Leopard, and earlier.
 Here’s the steps:

 - Open Safari (yes, open Safari even if you want to use another app as your default browser)